acmorales/life-counter/README.md

 ## Running life-counter

-After cloning, run `npm run modules` in the root to install all dependencies.
+After cloning, run `npm run modules` in the root directory to install all dependencies.
 Run `npm run start` in the root directory to start the application.
 The app will be available at `localhost:3000`.

 ***